Updated: April 2025

 There has never been a better time to transition to renewable energy and technologies like electric vehicles in Australia.
-Over the past two years, the country has undergone something of a renewable energy revolution, with solar power capacity growing in leaps and bounds as well as more and more people and organisations alike getting off fossil gas and reducing their carbon emissions.
+Over recent years, the country has undergone something of a renewable energy revolution, with solar power capacity growing in leaps and bounds as well as more and more people and organisations alike getting off fossil gas, increasing their energy efficiency and reducing their carbon emissions.

 As a result of the increased sense of urgency felt across the world, new and innovative sources of funding for solar panels and other types of renewable energy have become more widely available.